There are five major and two minor trails in the Great Woods, plus several unmarked trails.

 The "Codding Farm Trail', marked in green, is 1.33 miles.
-This trail branches off from the red trail, and ends at the railroad tracks.
-The Codding Farm site can be accessed from this trial.
+This trail branches off from the red trail and ends at the railroad tracks.
+The Codding Farm site can be accessed from this trail.

 The "Chase Trail" (white) runs from the green trail to the red tail near the Great Brook.